tunbridgep/SteamCMDHelper/README.md

 *I have found a bug or have a feature suggestion.
 What can I do?*
 You can report bugs or request new features on the issues page.
 I also accept pull requests.

+*The code kind of sucks*
+Yes.
+It needs a refactor.
+I am not the best shell scripter out there, but if you feel like you want to help rewrite it, I accept pull requests.

 *Why does the script produce so much extra unnecessary output?*
 There is no way to run SteamCMD in "silent mode" or any equivalent, and redirecting output to a file is problematic as it can hide login prompts etc.

-*I ended the script early and it left a steamcmd_temp folder in my steamapps folder.
-Is this safe to delete?*
+*I ended the script early and it left a hidden file in my current working dir.
+Is that safe to delete?*
-Yes.
-This is cleaned up at the end of the script.
-If you quit early for whatever reason, it won't be cleaned up.
-It is safe to delete.

-*Why do you bother creating a temp folder in my steamapps folder, why not just go straight to the right folder in the first place?*
-Because of the steamCMD folder path spaces bug.
-Many games have spaces in their folder names and steamCMD would download to the wrong place otherwise.

-## Future Plans ##

-SteamCMD has no issues if it takes its folder path from a steamcmd script file rather than the command line.
-I might modify the script to create a temporary script file instead of using the workarounds I have been using currently.
+The script uses temporary files to make steamcmd work.
+These can be safely deleted